klprudic/AICampusChampions2026/README.md

 # AICampusChampions2026
-My repo for the 2026 Univeristy of Arizona AI Campus Champions Program
+My repo for the 2026 University of Arizona AI Campus Champions Program